szastupov/one-dark-evo/README.md

-# One Dark Pale
+# One Dark Evo

 Do you enjoy the aesthetics of One Dark but the redness of your JavaScript code makes your eyes bleed?

-Well, try One Dark Pale 😉
+Well, try One Dark Evo 😉

 ## Javascript